alexcpn/alexcpn.github.io/html/NN/ml/8_backpropogation_full.md

 }
 $$

  $Y$ is the target vector or the Truth vector.
-This is a one hot encoded vector, example  $Y=[0,1,0]$, here the second element is the desired class.The training is done so that the CrossEntropyLoss is minimized using Gradient Loss algorithm.
+This is a one hot encoded vector, example  $Y=[0,1,0]$, here the second element is the desired class.The training is done so that the CrossEntropyLoss is minimized using Gradient Descent algorithm.

 $P$ is the Softmax output and is the activation of the last layer $a^l$.
 This is a vector.
 All elements of the Softmax output add to 1; hence this is a probability distribution unlike a Sigmoid output.The Cross Entropy Loss $L$ is a Scalar.